Edinburgh Skeptics: Homeopathy

-Local Campaign
+Local campaign

 The Society was involved in the 2012–13 homeopathy consultation carried out by the Lothian region of the Scottish National Health Service (NHS Scotland), during which it encouraged those who support evidence-based medicine to voice their opposition to homeopathy being provided on the NHS in Scotland.
 NHS Lothian is one of the fourteen regions of NHS Scotland.

 Keir Liddle, president of the Edinburgh Skeptics Society, presented a talk on "Homoeopathy: The Air Guitar of Medicine" and was invited to write an article on the topic alongside Sara Eames, President of the Faculty of Homeopathy.

 When the public response to the consultation was announced, Liddle was quoted in the press stating that "Homeopathy is an unevidenced-based relic" and that "The Edinburgh Skeptics Society welcomes the consultation response and hopes that NHS Lothian acts appropriately in ending the funding of magic water on the NHS and using the money saved, [...] to fund more appropriate, evidence-based treatments and care".

-Debunking Paranormal Claims
+Debunking paranormal claims

 The society has also been involved in the debunking of paranormal claims within and around Edinburgh, including a 2009 photograph of Tantallon Castle which was claimed to show a ghost.
 Ash Pryce of Edinburgh Skeptics informed the press that the photograph "is a woman in a pink jacket coming down some stairs with a shopping bag" and not a ghost.

-Ghosts Busted Tours
+Ghosts Busted tours

 In 2009 Edinburgh Skeptics founder Ash Pryce created an alternative ghost tour around the capital, where paranormal myths would be debunked.
 These evolved into "Ghosts Busted: Skeptics on the Mile".
 The idea received a positive endorsement from celebrity sceptic Chris French, star of shows such as ITV's Haunted Homes, who believed the tour was the first of its kind in the UK.
 These tours are now being run by a private company.

 Edinburgh Skeptics Society also ran The S & M Tour: Science and Medicine, Lock Up Your Doctors as part of Skeptics on the Fringe.
 The tour has been filmed and is available to the public.